Note: This is the webpage for the Fall 2025 offering of COMP2804, Sections A and B.

 Learning Modality

 Classes will take place in a classroom somewhere on campus that I am not allowed to disclose.
 Find the location by logging into Carleton Central.
-The mid-term exam will take place in class.
+The in-class exams will take place, um, in class.
 The final exam is a formally scheduled exam managed by exam services.

 Course Objectives